Written by

 Final Words

 With the methods in this guide, you can clear caches on Mac with ease.
-And it is generally safe to delete cache files unless you accidentally delete important files of macOS.
-If you find your Mac runs abnormally after clearing cache, use backup or iBoysoft Data Recovery for Mac to recover files.
+It is generally safe to delete cache files unless you accidentally delete important files of macOS.
+If you find your Mac runs abnormally after clearing the cache, use backup or iBoysoft Data Recovery for Mac to recover files.